Advanced GA4 Funnel Tracking: Revenue Metrics and the Lead Journey

 When a lead submits a form, capture the GA4 client ID and store it alongside the lead in your CRM.
 Most form handlers can read the _ga cookie value at submission time.
 The client ID format looks like this: GA1.1.1234567890.1698765432 — you want the last two number groups.

 This is the critical link.
-Without it, your CRM events and your GA4 events live in separate universes.
+Without it, your CRM events and GA4 events live in separate universes, and your reporting cannot connect source, lead quality, and revenue with confidence.

 Step 3: Configure Measurement Protocol Events